 A degree seeking student who has attended any other college(s) must have an official transcript from each college attended sent to the Admissions Office immediately upon making application.
-A student may transfer credit to William Rainey Harper College according to the following conditions:
+A student may transfer credit to Harper College according to the following conditions:

-- 1. The collegiate institution previously attended must be a regionally accredited institution awarding college credit. - 2.
-Credit may be transferred to Harper College for courses earning credit and successfully completed with a grade of D or better if the student's cumulative grade point average (GPA) is 2.0 or above (C average) at the previously attended institution.
+- The collegiate institution previously attended must be a regionally accredited institution awarding college credit. - Credit may be transferred to Harper College for courses earning credit and successfully completed with a grade of D or better if the student's cumulative grade point average (GPA) is 2.0 or above (C average) at the previously attended institution.
 (Some programs may require a grade of C or better, please refer to the current curriculum for possible exceptions).
 If the student's cumulative GPA is less than 2.0 at a previously attended institution, credit may be transferred for courses earning credit and successfully completed with a grade of C or better.
 The student's work at each institution is evaluated independently if several institutions were attended.
-A student must petition for evaluation of transfer credit through one of the following offices: Registrar's Office, Admissions Processing, Admissions Outreach or online at harpercollege.edu. - Credit may be transferred, but the grades earned at other institutions are not transferred, nor are the grades included in computing the cumulative GPA at Harper College.
-Elective credit may be awarded for transfer course work with no direct equivalency at Harper College. - 4.
-Courses which are a part of a department or program of study not offered by Harper College are considered nontransferable. - Evaluation of credentials from a foreign country may be requested by contacting the World Education Services at www.wes.org.
-The Office of the Registrar at Harper College will use the WES results to determine transfer of foreign credit to the College.
+A student must petition for evaluation of transfer credit through one of the following offices: Registrar's Office, Admissions Processing, Admissions Outreach or online at harpercollege.edu. - 3.
+Credit may be transferred, but the grades earned at other institutions are not transferred, nor are the grades included in computing the cumulative GPA at Harper College.
+Grades from other institutions may be used to determine whether a student has successfully met course prerequisites.
+Elective credit may also be awarded for transfer course work with no direct equivalency at Harper College. - Courses which are a part of a department or program of study not offered by Harper College are considered nontransferable. - 5.
+Evaluation of credentials from a foreign country may be requested by contacting the World Education Services at www.wes.org.
+The Office of the Registrar at Harper College will use the WES results to determine transfer of foreign credit to the College. - 6.
 Effective for students following the 1999-2000 Catalog (and thereafter), transfer students must earn a grade of C or better in their courses equivalent to ENG 101-Composition and ENG102-Composition at the collegiate institution previously attended.
-This requirement will be in place for the A.A., A.S., A E A and A E S degrade as the IAL

-A.F.A. and A.E.S. degrees, as well as the IAI core curriculum for students who are not completing the degree.
+This requirement will be in place for the A.A., A.S., A.F.A. and A.E.S. degrees, as well as the IAI core curriculum for students who are not completing the degree.